kubesphere/website/content/en/docs/project-user-guide/application-workloads/deployments.md

 ## Check Deployment Detail

-You can check the deployment detail via click deployment's name on the list.
+You can check the Deployment detail by clicking the Deployment's name in the list.

 ### Deployment Operations

 ![deployments](/images/docs/project-user-guide/workloads/deployments_list.png)

-You can click **More** to display what other operations about this Deployment you can do.
+Click the three dots on the right and select the operation from the menu to modify a Deployment.

 - **Edit**：View and edit the base data.
 - **Edit Yaml**：View, upload, download, or update the YAML file。